VegaDeftwing/OpGuidesHugoSrc/content/Engineering/11-math.md

 Imaginary numbers, systems of equations

-## 1¼ - Accuracy and Precesion
+## 1¼ - Accuracy and Precision

-For lack of a better place to put it and not wantin to wait until the much latter section on probability, I'd like to briefly mention the difference between Accuracy and Precesion.
-Typically, this is repsented
+For lack of a better place to put it and not wanting to wait until the much latter section on probability, I'd like to briefly mention the difference between Accuracy and Precision.
+Typically, this is represented as

 ## 1½ - Coordinate Systems